Medium for Android

 My First Attempt to Material Design

-Medium has grown so big and beautiful in last few months.
-It it probably most elegant, fast and functional platform to share the amazing stories and ideas with everyone out there.
+Medium has grown so big and beautiful in the last few months.
+It probably the most elegant, fast and functional platform to share the amazing stories and ideas with everyone out there.
 Every day thousands of new voices publish their unique experiences, views, and reflections to Medium.com, creating the largest, most diverse collection of stories on the internet.

 I love Medium.
-I use it everyday to read some amazing stories for the inspiration, and pretty much anything else I can justify using it for.
+I use it every day to read some amazing stories for the inspiration, and pretty much anything else I can justify using it for.

 Medium for iOS is already available on the App Store.
 It’s a simple app that lets you read and write the stories that matter most to you.
-With this app you have the cleanest, simplest way to discover them and create your own, wherever you are.
+With this app, you have the cleanest, simplest way to discover them and create your own, wherever you are.

 But what about Android users?
-Currently they’re using Medium.com by adding it to the home-screen of their mobile phones.
+Currently, they’re using Medium.com by adding it to the home screen of their mobile phones.
 Great idea, right?
 But it would be nice to have the app as iOS has.

 The talented designers and developers at the Medium, maybe working on its Android version, or maybe not.
 So I’ve decided why not give it a try to design the Medium app for Android using the new Material Design Guidelines.